dbs700/dbs700.github.io/content/post/2020-05-06-how-to-get-insights-from-a-security-point-of-view-using-r.md

 ![](/post/2020-05-06-how-to-get-insights-from-a-security-point-of-view-using-r_files/1fin_domains_ip.png)

-So what we have for now.
+So what we have for now:

 * Current DNS A record: 128.199.247.119 (AS14061 - DIGITALOCEAN-ASN, US)
 * Domain created: January 30th 2020, 12:39:01 (UTC)